Wednesday, July 25, 2018

 May sometimes give thoughts too deep for tears?

 Here, closer to the trees, dodder and fire and working together and against each other.
 Fire burned the scarlet oak (see burned older stem and this year's vigorous re-sprout).
-It did not burn the little thicker-bark-protected bur oak in the middle distance.
+It did not burn that little thicker-barked bur oak in the middle distance.
 Dodder will thin out the dense mountain mint and tall goldenrod.
-Every year here is increasingly diverse with rare plants and animals, competing and being symbiotic.
+Every year as this savanna recovers is increasingly diverse with rare plants and animals, competing and being symbiotic.

 Under a large tree, a recently restored species is proliferating.
-Starry campion must compete with the somewhat "thuggish" sawtoothed and woodland sunflowers.
+Surrounding one lavender wild bergamot, white-flowered starry campion must compete with the somewhat "thuggish" sawtoothed and woodland sunflowers (all those dense green leaves).

 Many of the white oaks have burned and dead lower branches (see brown leaves on right).
 With less oak shade, the compass plants, prairie clovers, and tall grasses will advance.
-In years without fire, the oaks will do the same.
+In years without fire, the oaks will push them back again.

 Prairie dock with its long leafless flower stalks seems to be happier among the trees than its closer relative, compass plant.
 Over the decades, the species sort themselves out.
 And when a tree finally dies, full sun comes back, the plants re-sort, and it all starts over again.